 Migration From Version 2.1 Only

-You can only use this migration process from Identity Connect 2.1 to Identity Connect 3.
+You can only use this migration process from Identity Connect version 2.1.
 If you are running an older version of Identity Connect, first upgrade to version 2.1, as described in the upgrade documentation for that version.